 One route to explaining the evolution of language in humans, which we can dub functional nativism, turns on the idea that language evolved in humans due to the functional advantages gained by linguistically competent humans.
-Language, therefore, was a trait selected for by biological evolution (Pinker and Bloom 1990; Nowak and Komarova 2001).
-Here, we can imagine an evolutionary trajectory starting from some biological predisposition present in protohumans for using some set of communication systems C{proto} .
+Language, therefore, was a trait selected for by biological evolution (Pinker & Bloom 1990; Nowak & Komarova 2001).
+Here, we can imagine an evolutionary trajectory starting from some biological predisposition present in proto-humans for using some set of communication systems C{proto} .
 From this starting point, biological evolution led to the occurrence of the set of communication systems C{UG} , which includes all human languages.
-The story of language evolution can then unfold by claiming that the biological machinery supporting C{proto} evolved to support C{UG} due to functional pressures (see Figure 13.1).
+The story of language evolution can then unfold by claiming that the biological machinery supporting C{proto} evolved to support C{UG} due to functional pressures (see Figure 1).
 Implicit in this account is the principle of detachment.
 The biological evolution of cognitive capacities supporting language are equated with the evolution of languages themselves.

-Over the past fifteen years, computational evolutionary linguistics has emerged as a source for testing such hypotheses.
-This approach employs computational models to try and shed light on the problem of the evolution of language in humans (Hurford 1989; Briscoe 2000a; Kirby 2002b).
-One source of complexity in understanding the evolution of language is the interaction between three complex adaptive systems, each one operating on a different timescale.
+Over the past 15 years computational evolutionary linguistics has emerged as a source for testing such hypotheses.
+This approach employs computational models to try and shed light on the problem of the evolution of language in humans (Hurford 1989; Kirby 2002b; Briscoe 2000).
+One source of complexity in understanding the evolution of language is the interaction between three complex adaptive systems, each one operating on a different time-scale.
 More precisely, linguistic information is transmitted on two evolutionary substrates: the biological and the cultural.
 For example, you are born with some innate predisposition for language which evolved over millions of years.
 The linguistic forms you inherit from your culture have evolved over hundreds of years.
 In addition to these evolutionary systems, your linguistic competence emerges over tens of years.
-Much of the work in computational modelling has analysed this interaction.
-By modelling linguistic agents as learners and producers of language, and then investigating how communication systems evolve in the presence of both biological and cultural transmission, computational evolutionary linguistics attempts to shed light on how language can evolve in initially non-linguistic communities.
+Much of the work in computational modeling has analysed this interaction.
+By modeling linguistic agents as learners and producers of language, and then investigating how communication systems evolve in the presence of both biological and cultural transmission, computational evolutionary linguistics attempts to shed light on how language can evolve in initially non-linguistic communities.
 This approach draws on disciplines such as cognitive science, artificial life, complexity, and theoretical biology.
+Recent work in this field has focussed on how certain hallmarks of human language can arise in the absence of biological change.
+This observation must lead us to consider how far a neo-Darwinian explanation for language can take us.
+For example, the very possibility of trademark features of language not being fully explained in terms of an individual's (biologically determined) cognitive capacity raises important questions.

-FIG. 13.1 Functional nativism.
-From the set of all communication systems C, the communication systems of protohumans, C{proto} , evolved under some functional pressure towards C{UG} .
+Figure 1: Functional nativism.
+From the set of all communication systems C, the communication systems of proto-humans, C{proto} , evolved under some functional pressure towards C{UG} .

-Recent work in this field has focused on developing models in which certain hallmarks of human language can emerge in populations of biologically identical linguistic agents.
-That is, characteristics of language emerge in the absence of biological change, where language is transmitted from generation to generation entirely through the cultural substrate.
-We detail this work in section 13.3, but mention it here as it impacts on the current discussion.
+We detail this work in the next section, but mention it here as it impacts on the current discussion.
 In explaining how and why language has its characteristic structure, the evolutionary approach, by investigating the interaction between biological and cultural substrates, is in line with the claims made by proponents of embodied cognitive science.
 Because languages themselves can adapt, independent of the biological substrate, certain features of language cannot be explained in terms of detached cognitive mechanisms alone.

-13.2.5 Summary: should we breach the principle of detachment?
+2.2 Summary: Should we breach the principle of detachment?